 - Vampires Sleep in Coffins: Zigzagged.
 In these stories, vampires can only rest on the soil of their homeland, and coffins are simply a common means of holding and transporting that soil.
 Dracula himself at various times uses coffins, large travel trunks, and sealed plastic mattress pads, all containing the necessary soil from his homeland.

 - Van Helsing Hate Crimes: Dracula lays this charge squarely on the Trope Namer; while the Harkers are just misguided and misled, Van Helsing is actively malicious.
+Of course given the Unreliable Narrator, how true this characterization is open to question.

 - Virus Victim Symptoms: The original novel's use of this trope is subverted, with many of the original examples of this explained away as being a result of misinformation, hysteria or complete fabrications.
 Most of Lucy's are due to the attempts at treatment.